gamaops/hfx-bus/README.md

 HFXBus provides client side partitioning through the method **ConnectionManager.nodes()**, but you need to be aware of the following points:

-* This partitioning is efficient for partitioning job's payload
+* This partitioning is efficient for partitioning job's payload.
 * Consumers group can't read from streams spread through multiple nodes, so you'll need to make them as static routing using the **route** parameter of consumers and the **staticRoutes** of connection parameters.
 * Always use the **sequence** parameter to specify the sequence of nodes when partitioning the data.
 * Producer's listen to Pub/Sub from a single connection only if the stream name is not a pattern, otherwise it'll listen to all nodes.